Champions League last 16 form guide: Scores, results, league position, schedule, fixtures

 Article body

-Seven of the UEFA Champions League hopefuls are still on their winter break, but the sides from England, France, Spain, Portugal and Belgium are all back up and running.
+Most of the UEFA Champions League hopefuls have now returned from their winter breaks, with the sides from Belgium, England, France, Italy, Portugal and Spain all back up and running.

 Keep track of the contenders' form before the start of the knockouts on 14 February.
 Who's running hot?
 Who's not?